American Addiction Centers Photo

 What is the Goal of a Partial Hospitalization Program (PHP)?

-A PHP is a type of highly structured outpatient treatment that falls between intensive outpatient programs (IOPs) and inpatient treatment in terms of intensity and support.
+A partial hospitalization program (PHP) is a type of highly structured outpatient treatment that falls between intensive outpatient programs (IOPs) and inpatient treatment in terms of intensity and support.
 According to the American Society of Addiction Medicine (ASAM), PHPs are level 2.5 on the continuum of addiction treatment, whereas IOPs are classified as level 2.1, and inpatient programs are level 3.
 This means that a PHP offers higher levels of support than IOPs but less than inpatient programs; PHPs are the most intense form of outpatient care.1

 The goals of PHPs include:1,2,3